In this article:

 This is the most obvious way of integrating objections.
 What can we change or add to improve the proposal?

 The options for revisions of content are countless and very specific to your content.
 This article cannot possibly cover all the ways you might be changing your proposals.
 Since changing a proposal is a very obvious strategy, we will focus on options that organizations might not be aware of.

 Shorten the term

 In sociocracy, every policy comes with a term date.
 The term date does not mean that the policy needs to be changed.
-It is very easy to just consent to a new term date.
+If everyone is happy, it is very easy to just consent to a new term date.
 The advantage of putting a term date is to remind ourselves of our policy, keep them current, and of the fact that we can change and adjust things if new information comes up.

-If there is an objection to a policy proposal, one option to move forward is to shorten the term.
-If a circle member objects to a proposal, would he or she be willing to consent to trying it out for 3 months?
+Another option for integrating objections is to shorten the term before the policy is reviewed.
+So, if a circle member objects to a proposal, would they consent to trying it out for 3 months?
 Oftentimes, this makes it easier for circle members to consent.